ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 The low entry barrier of a PWA, combined with the user experience being close to a native app, makes many well known brands like [Starbucks](https://app.starbucks.com) and [Spotify](https://open.spotify.com) implementing their web/app presences as PWAs.

 A PWA will work without a Jamstack and vice versa.
 But, static artifacts, when delivered to the web browser, can nicely be injected into a PWA, where the browser will cache those artifacts under the control of a *service worker.* This will speed up the application once more, and, depending on your use case, will even make it offline-capable.
 The message is: The Jamstack and PWAs allow for excellent pairing.

+## Conclusion

+The Jamstack allows to build websites that are fast, robust, scale well, and are a joy to work with for both, users and developers.
+In my view it´s the most current approach to deliver content on the web.
+The Jamstack might not be suitable for *every* case but if it fits to your problem you cannot do wrong bo choosing it.